Barriers for Silt Control

 Silt Control in Dam by Hydro Power Plant

 Question: I am interested in your barriers for silt control.
-I need to use a barrier that can stop silt in the dam of a hydro power plant.
+I need to use a turbidity curtain that can stop silt in the dam of a hydro power plant.
 I am specifically interested in learning what size particles the barriers are capable of containing.
 Would the Type 2 barrier be capable of containing particles of a micron size?

 Answer: Thank you for contacting us!
 The Type 2 Silt Barrier can work for your water conditions and silt containment depending on the flow of water in your location.
 Typically, a type 2 barrier would be used to contain silt in moving waters but not locations with rough or extreme water flows.
 These barriers are equipped to handle mild heights, mild waves, and a medium water flow.